Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

 \subsection{Approach and Techniques}

-To demonstrate how to extract relevant information from annual reports in a structured manner, we examine three key aspects: (1) regulatory capital ratios under Solvency II or SST; (2) discount rates for insurance contract valuations by duration; and (3) strategies for assessing and mitigating cyber risk.
-These examples represent distinct data types -- single numbers, numerical tables, and bullet-pointed lists.
-Our approach leverages advanced GenAI techniques, specifically Retrieval-Augmented Generation (RAG)~\cite{Lewis2020RAG} and Structured Outputs.
-Figure~\ref{fig:rag_pipeline} depicts a schematic illustration of the 3-stage approach, showing how these techniques integrate into the process and how a user's query is transformed into the desired response.
+To demonstrate how to extract relevant information from annual reports in a structured manner, we examine three key aspects: (1) regulatory capital ratios under Solvency II or SST, (2) discount rates for insurance contract valuations by duration, and (3) insurer financial strength ratings.
+These examples represent distinct data types: a single number with a categorical label, a numerical table of varying length, and a structured list of records.
+Our approach leverages advanced GenAI techniques, specifically RAG and Structured Outputs.
+Figure~\ref{fig:rag_pipeline} depicts a schematic illustration of the 3-stage approach, showing how these techniques integrate into the process and how a user's query is transformed into a specified output.

+For a fair comparison across models, the entire retrieval pipeline (Stages~1 and~2) is shared and held constant; only the generation model in Stage~3 varies.
+The five models benchmarked are listed in Table~\ref{tab:model_versions} together with their exact version identifiers.
+All models are called with temperature~$0.0$ to maximise determinism, and each model--aspect--company combination is executed twenty times to quantify result stability (further run conditions are detailed in Subsection~\ref{sec:case_study_market_comparison_results}).